 This part-time program consists of 840 clock hours completed in 18 months.
 It consists of classroom, clinical, and laboratory components.
-Clinical experiences will take place at local hospitals, community health care agencies, schools and rehab/long-term care facilities, and area schools.
-The program is designed to promote work-school-life balance.
-Classes are held one evening a week and clinical one day per week with short respite breaks between terms.
+Clinical experiences will occur at local hospitals, community health care agencies, schools and rehab/long-term care facilities, and area schools.
+The program is designed to promote a work-life balance.
+Classes are held one evening a week and clinicals one day per week with short respite breaks between terms.
 The Ohio Board of Nursing (OBN) regulates the LPN-RN Transition Program.
-Vantage Career Center is accredited by the Commission of the Council on Occupational Education.
+The Commission of the Council on Occupational Education accredits Vantage Career Center.
 Contact information for the Council on Occupational Education is 7840 Roswell Road, Building 300, Suite 325, Atlanta, GA 30350, Telephone: 770-396-3898 / FAX: 770-396-3790, www.council.org.

 CREDENTIALING INFORMATION

-Students must successfully complete all courses with a grade of 75% or better and maintain an attendance average of 90% or better in each term.
+Students must successfully complete all courses with a 75% or better grade and maintain an attendance average of 90% or better each term.
 All graduates of this program will receive a diploma of completion and are eligible to take the National Council Licensure Examination (NCLEX) to become a Registered Nurse.

 ADMISSIONS CRITERIA

-- Possess a current professional CPR certification and maintain throughout the program
+• Possess a current professional CPR certification and maintain it throughout the program

-Possess the following physical and mental capabilities (with documentation from healthcare provider on physical examination) in order to successfully complete the nursing program and provide safe patient care:
+Possess the following physical and mental capabilities (with documentation from a healthcare provider on physical examination) to complete the nursing program and provide safe patient care successfully:

-- Ability to move freely from room to room in a clinical setting observing the patient and environment.
+1. Ability to move freely from room to room in a clinical setting, observing the patient and environment.

-- Ability to critically think in order to apply sound judgment in the clinical setting.
+2. Ability to think critically to apply sound judgment in the clinical setting.

-- Ability to prepare and administer medications; including the ability to accurately read the medication administration record, patient medical records, and patient identifiers.
+4. Ability to prepare and administer medications, including accurately reading the medication administration record, patient medical records, and patient identifiers.

-- Ability to communicate clearly in English in both verbal and written forms.
+6. Ability to communicate clearly in English in verbal and written forms.

 GENERAL INFORMATION